WebReflection/nonchalance/README.md

   <summary><strong>What's the /jsx export?</strong></summary>
   <div>

-The `/jsx` export (976 bytes) allows accepts an extra `createElement` option and returns a `jsx` function that can be used as *@jsx pragma* to transform, among everything else already working by default in *React* or *Preact*, also classes extended via the *HTML* or *SVG* registry, including all features that `/ce` brings to those classes: Custom Elements like lifecycle with some spice on top:
+The `/jsx` export (976 bytes) accepts an extra `createElement` option and returns a `jsx` function that can be used as *@jsx pragma* to transform, among everything else already working by default in *React* or *Preact*, also classes extended via the *HTML* or *SVG* registry, including all features that `/ce` brings to those classes: Custom Elements like lifecycle with some spice on top:

   * classes will receive in their constructor the *props* passed along the element, enabling signals, other functions, or handling anything already possible to be handled by default *JSX* components.
   * when the constructor is called, the element would be already filled with its children, avoiding possible shenanigans known with standard custom elements when classes are defined/registered before the document is parsed.